confidential-computing/governance/code-of-conduct.md

 General Member Rep | Richard Searle  | richard.searle@fortanix.com
 Accenture | Michael Klein | michael.w.klein@accenture.com

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All reports will be reviewed and investigated promptly and fairly.
+Community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines